-The site investigators should retain the original signed and dated consent form and a copy should be given to the person providing consent.
+The method of initial consent will be recorded on the Entry Form.
+Where consent was not initially be given to the person providing consent.
 Sites may choose to use an electronic method to obtain consent to minimise the risk of cross-infection from COVID-19.
 In this case, the approved information sheet and consent forms will be uploaded to a secure RedCap system which will be housed on the LSHTM secure server.
 The forms can then be signed and will be stored as a .pdf document in the Site electronic Investigator's Site File.
 Copies can then be printed or emailed securely via RedCap secure transfer to the consent giver.
+Alternatively, trial Sites may host their own electronic consent system which must comply with General Data Protection Regulation